Our Dorm Room Checklist: The Ultimate Guide

 For example, noise cancelling headphones can allow them to enjoy a movie without having to bother their roommate.
 And, if there isn’t a community printer available, they may need one for printing assignments in their room.
 If the dorm room comes with basic cable, then a small television may also be appropriate.

 What each student needs to bring along will vary depending on their needs and preferences.
-However, here are some items that are always worth considering.
+However, here are some items that are always worth considering: power strips and extension cords for adequate outlets, especially for charging multiple devices.

 Dorm Room Electronics Checklist